Switch to HTTPS for Better SEO & Google Rankings

 Some webmasters have seen their HTTPS search engine rankings and conversions drop after installing HTTP Secure.
 Most of the time these technical issues are easily fixed, but it’s important to be prepared for the worst.

-HTTP Secure requires more communication between servers, which can potentially slow down your website.
-Speed can affect your search HTTPS ranking, especially when it comes to mobile.
+HTTP Secure requires more communication between servers, which might slow down your website.
+Speed can affect your search HTTPS ranking, especially with mobile.
 Fortunately, you can prevent speed issues by following best practices when implementing HTTP over SSL encryption.

 Tip: With benefits like boosted search rankings and more reliable security, switching to a secure HTTP encryption is well worth the investment.